GSoutter/GSoutter/README.md

 🎮 Some live demos of things I have worked on:
 - [Worldly](https://worldly-geo-quiz.herokuapp.com/) - a geography quiz game
-- [CrimeWatch](https://crime-watch-police-data.herokuapp.com/) - a web app that mapping data taken from the Police Data API.
+- [CrimeWatch](https://crime-watch-police-data.herokuapp.com/) - a web app that mapping data taken from the Police Data API

-🌱 I’m currently learning
+🌱 I’m currently learning:
 - Cloud technologies (docker, AWS, Heroku, and Atlas)
 - React Functional Components
 <br/>